MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap-showon.md

 ---
-Description: Describes whether Windows overlays the app’s name on top of the tile image that is shown on the Start screen.
+description: Describes whether Windows overlays the app’s name on top of the tile image that is shown on the Start screen.
 Search.Product: eADQiWindows 10XVcnh
 title: uap:ShowOn (Windows 10)
 ms.assetid: ef9ad3df-5179-4dee-bf54-4f5de545b1ed